gneeraj2001/LLM-Time-Series-Forcasting/README.md

 ## Methodology

-We forecast next-day customer support ticket volumes using a lightweight time-series modeling approach that plugs directly into an LLM backbone — no tokenization, no text.
+I forecast next-day customer support ticket volumes using a lightweight time-series modeling approach that plugs directly into an LLM backbone — no tokenization, no text.

 ### Goal